QuantumByte-01/DLMI-Assignment-2/report.md

 | Focal Loss | gamma=1.0, downweights easy examples to focus on hard samples |
 | Ensemble (Bagging) | 3 CNNs on bootstrap samples, average logits at inference |

+All strategies including the baseline were trained for 15 epochs to ensure a fair comparison.

 ## 4. Results

 **Imbalanced Test Set** (weighted averages):